iaheung/insider_transactions_data_scraping/README.md

 - **String validation**: Removed non-alphanumeric characters from fields like tickers and transaction types
 - **Datetime validation**: Flagged any future dates or dates implausibly far in the past

-Following this exploration, I developed the afformentioned data cleaning scripts to automate these steps, ensuring the data was clean, consistent, and ready for the Tableau dashboard.
+Following this exploration, I developed the aforementioned data cleaning scripts to automate these steps, ensuring the data was clean, consistent, and ready for the Tableau dashboard.

 The resulting data comes in two .csv files, `insider_master.csv` and `ticker_price_list.csv`.
-I used data from 1/1/2014 to 10/12/2024 (the time of publishing this repo), and there is almost 600,000 transactions in `insider_master.csv`, and close to 10,000 tickers in `ticker_price_list.csv`.
+I used data from 1/1/2014 to 10/12/2024 (the time of publishing this repo), and there are almost 600,000 transactions in `insider_master.csv` and close to 10,000 tickers in `ticker_price_list.csv`.

 ![Data Tables](images/datatable.png)

 *Data Structure of the 2 .csv files for Tableau Dashboard*

 ## Tableau Dashboard
 The Tableau Dashboard's role is to highlight key performance indicators (KPIs) that show an overview of the total value of insider transactions.
-There are interactive charts and tables to help investors key in on specific trends and key companies, such as buy vs sell trends, stock price increases and decreases due to insider activity, and high value insiders and sectors.
+There are interactive charts and tables to help investors key in on specific trends and key companies, such as buy vs sell trends, stock price increases and decreases due to insider activity, and high-value insiders and sectors.

 ![Dashboard](images/dashboardpreview.png)

 *Tableau Dashboard, link [here](https://public.tableau.com/app/profile/ian.heung/viz/InsiderDashboard/Dashboard1) for interactive version*

 The dashboard uses a simple color scheme:
 - Buy - Green
 - Sell - Red
 - Sell Option Exercised - Yellow

 Through its intuitive design, the dashboard allows investors to make data-driven decisions based on a variety of insights:

 - **Sector and Company Trade Analysis**: The stacked bar charts showing top sectors and companies by net trade value offer a quick snapshot of where insider activity is concentrated.
 This makes it easier for investors to see which sectors or companies are experiencing heavy insider buy or sell activities.
 Investors can click on a sector bar to filter and view the data for that specific sector across all other charts in the dashboard.

 - **Buy vs Sell Trends:** The bar and area charts provide a visual breakdown of buy vs sell trends over a defined period.
 Investors can see whether insider transactions are trending towards buying, which may indicate confidence, or selling, which could be interpreted as caution from insiders.
 These trends can serve as early signals of future stock performance.